StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 ##### starlet_use_star_cache

-- Default: true
+- Default: false in v3.1 and true from v3.2.3
 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
 - Description: Whether to enable block data cache in a shared-data cluster. `true` indicates enabling this feature and `false` indicates disabling it.
 The default value is set from `false` to `true` from v3.2.3 onwards.
 - Introduced in: v3.1

 <!--
 ##### starlet_star_cache_mem_size_percent